nodo-colmena/CommonValor/readme.md

 <h1 align="center"> CommonValor</h1>

-## About Common Valor
+## About

-Common Valor is a web application that uses the Steem ecosystem to reward activism with generation of quality content.
+CommonValor is a web application that uses the Steem ecosystem to reward activism with generation of quality content.
 It also incorporates an Exchange of Steem-Faircoin.

-Common Valor uses Vue.js in frontend and Laravel in Backend taking advantage of the ease of integration of these 2 frameworks.
+It uses Vue.js in frontend and Laravel in Backend taking advantage of the ease of integration of these 2 frameworks.

 ## Install and Building